soapdog/generator-enyo/README.md

 ![EnyoJS Logo](http://i.imgur.com/70naxce.png)

-[EnyoJS](http://www.enyojs.com) is a fantastic multiplatform HTML5 framework for creating apps!
+[EnyoJS](http://www.enyojs.com) a framework for building native-quality HTML5 apps that run everywhere!

+Check out [the documentation](http://enyojs.com/docs) for more information.
+Browse [the sampler demo](http://enyojs.com/sampler) for a glance of what is possible and take a look and the [community gallery](http://enyojs.com/gallery) for reusable components

 ### What is Yeoman?